captainrandom/kinesis-publish/README.md

 ## TODO:
+1. Need to come up with a better/more consistent naming convention
 1. Need to figure out how to properly create a package
 1. Need to add some unit tests
 1. Possibly add github actions to build and push updates (when I push a major version tag)